dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 This is a post on a three.js example of a basic analog clock using threejs and a little additional javaScript code on top of the use of this library.
 This is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/), [canvas](/2017/05/17/canvas-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/) so I assume that you have at least some background with these topics.
 I will however be going over at least a few basic points when it comes to things that you should know, or refresh on a little before getting into reading the rest of this post.

+## Source code is also up on Github

+The source code that I am writing about here [can also be found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-clock-basic).

 ### version numbers matter

-When I first wrote this post I was using three.js version r111, and the last time I came around to test out that this example is still working, and do a little editing I was using r127 of three.js.
-Between those two version numbers there have been a few major changes, however none of them seem to have effected anything with this basic clock example at least.
+When I first wrote this post I was using three.js version r111.
+The last time I came around to test out that this example is still working, and do a little editing, I was using r146 of threejs.
+Between those two version numbers there have been a lot major changes, however none of them seem to have effected anything with this basic clock example at least.

 ## 1 - The clock.js module